mhammell-laboratory/ezBAMQC/README.rst

 Demo
 ====

-Want to try ezBAMQC before trying it? you can now utilize our tool demo hosted on our `Yabi Demo <https://demo.bsr.tools/yabi>`_ to do so.
+Want to try ezBAMQC before installing it? you can now utilize our tool demo hosted on our `Yabi Demo <https://demo.bsr.tools/yabi>`_ to do so.

 +------------------------------------+
 |To login use username and password: |